brunopk/docs-linux/proxmox/README.md

         - `post-up iptables` is for NAT configuration, `post-up ip` is for routing.

-        - **Check all NAT rules are set for the correct interface of the proxmox node (`-i` argument), for example in previous `/etc/network/interfaces` the corresponding interface is wlp1s0**.
+        - Check all NAT rules are set for the **correct interface** of the proxmox node (`-i` argument), for example in previous `/etc/network/interfaces` the corresponding interface is wlp1s0.

+        -  Verify NAT rules for AdGuard Home are **before** NAT rules for Nginx Proxy Manager to avoid sending traffic for AdGuard Home to NPM (`-I PREROUTING 1` is to ensure rule priority).
 4. DNS LXC (AdGuard Home)

-    - Create a small LXC, static IP 10.1.1.3
+    - Create a small LXC, static IP 10.1.1.6
     - Install AdGuard Home
     - Define local DNS names for all your machines (e.g. wireguard.home → 10.1.1.2)
-    - Set your router's DHCP DNS to 10.1.1.3 → all LAN devices get it automatically
+    - Set your router's DHCP DNS to 10.1.1.6 → all LAN devices get it automatically
 6. VPN server

     - Create a small LXC for wg-easy + Wireguard, static IP 10.1.1.2